DurrrA/seni-bersua/README.md

 1. Open the app on Android.
 2. Complete `Mobile First Setup`.
-3. The app stores outlet identity, receipt config, pricing defaults, and optional opening cash session locally.
+3. The app stores outlet identity, owner/cashier local account defaults, receipt config, pricing defaults, and optional opening cash session locally.
 4. Server pairing is optional and can be done later from `Settings`.

 What this means: